-It often occurs to me while trying to study English translations of Daoist alchemical texts that I am a Westerner who can not read or speak the language in which these texts were written.
-But indeed the texts seem to speak a meaning that transcends the cultural maxims from which they sprang into life.
+It often occurs to me while studying English translations of Daoist alchemical texts that I am a Westerner who can not read or speak the language in which these texts were written.
+That said, these texts seem to carry a message that transcends the very language from which they sprang into life, much less the cultural maxims.
+Appreciate for a moment the fact that these texts can be considered a form of “scripture” – even though this means something quite different to the Westerner.
+Many of the authors of these texts are revered as xian, or “immortals”.

 We are told to “experience the reversal while you are in the marketplace.”

-What in the world is a Westerner who isn’t even a practicing Daoist (really) doing reading the Wu Zhen Pian and the Jinhua Zongshi?
-What would it mean to mix these lifeways into mine?
-What is it I experience for fleeting moments during meditation or in passing, when I am reminded – “oh” – of the deeper nature of things and point my Heart in this direction?
+What in the world is a Westerner doing reading translations of Awakening to Reality and the Secret of the Golden Flower?
+What would it even mean to somehow mix these lifeways into mine?
+I submit to you that it’s a question of experience and a certain form of knowing (or even, gnosis).
+What is it I experience for fleeting moments during meditation or simply in cognition, in passing, when I am reminded – “oh” – of the deeper nature of things and point my Heart in this direction?

-When I sense the tug of this state approaching, I habitually close my eyes to orbit closer into this singularity of mind, but when I feel like I brush upon it, my eyes find themselves wanting slowly and gently to open and drink in what they see.
-How could the true nature of things be apprehended with the sensea?
-It is apprehended at all?
-Or merely brought nearer?
+When I sense the tug of this state approaching, I sometimes, as if habitually, close my eyes to orbit closer into some kind of mental singularity, but when I feel like I brush upon it, my eyes find themselves wanting slowly and gently to re-open and drink in what they see.
+Why would this be?
+Do my sensory apparatus know something that my mental constructs about the nature of reality don’t?
+How could the true nature of things be apprehended with the our limited senses anyway?
+Can it be apprehended at all?
+Or merely brought nearer to some semblance of truth?

 “The Dao” is quite ubiquitously translated as “the Way” – but what is the “way”?